UpayanChatterjee/Personal/GNU-Linux setup.md

 ## Installing nix package manager
 Although I have only recently learnt about the nix package manager, I was quickly drawn to it because of its underlying philosophy and ease of use.

 I tried to install nix package manager on fedora first but encountered some issues.
-I think SELinux needs to be set to permissive first and then the command needs to be run.
+I think SELinux needs to be set to `Permissive` first and then the command needs to be run.
 However I did install it without any errors on endeavourOS and that is what I am going to document for now:

 - Download the installation script:
 `curl --proto '=https' --tlsv1.2 -sSfL https://nixos.org/nix/install -o nix-install.sh`